Ryan Rivett (rugby league)

+He previously played for the Newcastle Knights in the National Rugby League and Toulouse Olympique in the Betfred Championship.

 Background

 Born in Gosford, New South Wales, Rivett moved to the Gold Coast, Queensland as a youngster and played his junior rugby league for the Burleigh Bears, before being signed by the Cronulla-Sutherland Sharks.

 He is of Indigenous Australian descent.

 Playing career

 Early years

 Rivett played for the Cronulla-Sutherland Sharks' S. G. Ball Cup team in 2021, and the Jersey Flegg Cup team in 2022.

 2023

-In 2023, Rivett joined the Newcastle Knights and trained with the NRL side during the pre-season, also playing in a trial match against the Sharks.
-In round 3 of the 2022 NRL season, he made his NRL debut for the Knights against the Dolphins.
+In 2023, Rivett joined the Newcastle Knights and trained with the NRL side during the pre-season, also playing in a trial match against his former club Cronulla.
+In round 3 of the 2023 NRL season, he made his first grade debut for Newcastle against the Dolphins.

+2024

+In 2024, Rivett signed a 2-year contract with French club Toulouse Olympique after gaining a release from his Knights contract.

+2025

+In 2025, Rivett returned to Australia, joining the Mackay Cutters in the Queensland Cup.
+In February, he played in a pre-season trial for the North Queensland Cowboys and during the season was named in several of their 21-man squads.